Everything you need to know about Australian standards for PPE workwear.

 The standard under discussion deals with eye and face protective equipment.
 All approved products in this standard undergo rigorous testing at the University of New South Wales’ Optics and Radiometry Laboratory (ORLAB).

 This standard acts as guidance for hand sanitisers.
 Products that contain this labelling have to pass an in vitro test.
-The test consists of an evaluation for the decrease of transient organisms under comparative conditions.
+The test consists of an evaluation of the decrease of transient organisms under comparative conditions.

 And these are the most important standards for PPE in Australia that you need to know about, especially if you manage or work in a workplace where you have to work in extreme conditions and the use of PPE along with workwear is very important.